Two-stage superconductivity in the Hatsugai-Kohmoto-BCS model

-On the theoretical side, despite the lack of a well recognized paradigm for NFLs, some concrete models are available.
-Among them, several exactly-solvable models are of particular interest that include the Hatsugai-Kohomoto (HK) model~\cite{Hatsugai1992,Lidsky1998}.
+On the theoretical side, despite the lack of a well recognized paradigm for NFLs~\cite{Coleman2001,Lee2018,Chowdhury2018,Else2021,Phillips2022}, the mechanisms and their superconducting instabilities have been extensively explored in quantum critical models from several different approaches in recent years, such as: coupling of the Fermi sea and the bosonic fluctuations~\cite{Metlitski2015,Wang2017a,Wang2017b,Damia2021}, and the system of of fermions with strong random interactions~\cite{Sachdev1993,Kitaev2015,Patel2018,Esterlis2019,Wang2020,Chowdhury2020,Inkof2022}, and the phenomenological fermion propagators with anomalous retardations~\cite{Moon2010,Wang2016,Wu2019,Abanov2020,Wu2022}, etc..
+Among them, several exactly-solvable models are of particular interest that include the Hatsugai-Kohmoto (HK) model~\cite{Hatsugai1992,Lidsky1998}.
 The interacting part in this model can be viewed as a momentum-space counterpart to the on-site Hubbard interaction, while the non-interacting part is the same as the Hubbard model.
 The HK model can host a NFL state with non-Landau's quasi-particle excitations~\cite{Phillips2020,Baskaran1991}, such that it violates the Luttinger's theorem and gives rise to a Green's function that resembles the Yang-Rice-Zhang (YRZ) ansatz for cuprates~\cite{Yang2006,Rice2012}.
 Indeed, the zeros of the YRZ-like Green's function $G(\mathbf{k},\omega=0)$ enclose a Luttinger surface instead of a usual Fermi surface~\cite{Dzyaloshinskii2003,Konik2006,Stanescu2007,Dave2013}, indicating the Mottness in the strong-coupling limit and an unconventional metal or NFL in the region of weak or intermediate-coupling~\cite{Phillips2020,Huang2022}.
-The possible Cooper pairing instability and associated dynamic spectral weight transfer were also investigated~\cite{Phillips2020}.
+The possible Cooper pairing instability and associated dynamic spectral weight transfer were also investigated~\cite{Phillips2020,Setty2020,Setty2021}.
 More interestingly, it was demonstrated that Fermi arcs and a pseudo gap will show up in such an unconventional metal, when the ``on-site" interaction becomes $\bf{k}$-dependent and changes sign in momentum-space~\cite{Yang2021}.
-Very recently, taking account of additional BCS pairing terms, J. Zhao {\em et al.} studied the thermodynamics of the HK-BCS model in the strong pairing limit, and revealed a first-order superconducting transition instead of the continuous phase transition in the BCS theory~\cite{Zhao2022}.
+Very recently, taking account of additional BCS pairing terms, J. Zhao {\it et al.} studied the thermodynamics of the HK-BCS model in the strong pairing limit, and revealed a first-order superconducting transition instead of the continuous phase transition in the BCS theory~\cite{Zhao2022}.